evblance/square-simon/README.md

 Press the 'START' button to begin or reset a currently running game.

 ### Hard mode
-Pressing the 'HARD' button .
-The LCD display will show the game progress in red when hard mode is enabled.
-Under this mode, the game resets after a single mistake.
-This mode can be enabled/disabled at any time during the game.
+Pressing the 'HARD' button enables 'hard mode'.
+The LCD display will show the game progress in red when enabled, and the game will reset after a single mistake.
+This mode can be toggled at any time during the game.

 ### Gameplay
 Wait for the computer to play each sequence and then replicate it by clicking on the corresponding coloured squares.